-Key Exceptional

-nal Significant

-imited

-Limited Undo

 Defining to which level a project, program or portfolio will deliver CAMP4W objectives for each attribute category.

-The project/program/portfolio directly and completely addresses the benefits being assessed by the
+The project/program/portfolio directly and completely addresses the benefits being assessed by the Exceptional the question/statement or provides minor indirect benefits.
+The project/program/portfolio does not provide any or very limited benefits to those being assessed by Very Limited

-The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.
+The project/program/portfolio directly addresses most elements of the benefits being assessed by the Significant

-The project/program/portfolio only addresses some elements of the benefits being assessed by the

-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.
+The project/program/portfolio only addresses some elements of the benefits being assessed by the Moderate question/statement or addresses them indirectly.
+The project/program/portfolio only addresses few or minor elements of the benefits being assessed by